Secure-Platforms-Lab-W-M/MASC-Artifact/masc-core/app/src/main/java/masc/readme.md

 After naming your Operator, you can start defining them.
 The following rules apply:

 - The implemented operator name must follow the type name from `OperatorType`.
 It is a requirement for consistency.
-- Each of the operator must implement the `IOperator` interface.
+- Each of the operators must implement the `IOperator` interface.
 An example is `InterProcOperator`.
-    - They might also be under an abstract class implementing the interface, Examples are `AStringOperator` for all String based Operators, and `AByteOperator` for all byte base doperators.
+    - They might also be under an abstract class implementing the interface, Examples are `AStringOperator` for all String based Operators, and `AByteOperator` for all byte based operators.
 Note that both `AStringOperator` and `AByteOperator` implements the `IOperator` interface.
     - The norm is to create fields used in the abstract class which can be used by the concrete operators, and then receive it from the related properties file.
 A concrete operator may not have to use all of those fields, but these are made available regardless.